Kilvoctu/aiyabot/README.md

 - /upscale command - resize your image.
 - buttons - certain outputs will contain buttons.
   - 🎲 - generates a new image with same parameters, different seed.
+  - 📋 - view the generated image's information.
   - ❌ - deletes the generated image.

 ## Notes